benroberts999/ampsci/doc/writing_modules.md

 # Writing Modules

-:: Instructions for writing custom ampsci modules
+:::: Instructions for writing custom ampsci modules

 - The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
-- Any number of _modules_ can be run by adding a `ModulebriefmoduleName{}' block to the input file.
+- Any number of _modules_ can be run by adding a `Module::moduleName{}' block to the input file.
 - Get a list of available modules: `./ampsci -m`
 - See [doc/modules.md](/doc/modules.md) for details of currently available modules
 - The code is designed so that you can easily create your own modules.